jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-kiko-chippo-hotel-tbc.md

 **RR:** You've dabbled in multiple genres from new wave to techno and electro to italo disco.
 What made you experiment with so many different styles?

 **Kiko:** Yes in Grenoble we love italo disco, because Grenoble is not very far from Italy.
-My reference group is of course on [Depeche Mode](https://www.facebook.com/depechemode/).
+My favourite group of reference is of course [Depeche Mode](https://www.facebook.com/depechemode/).
 My tracks are full of these influences.

 **RR: **We gather that you have produced over 500 tracks!
 How do you keep finding fresh ideas for music?